toucan-project/TOUCAN/README.md

 1. Canary machine, with an HTTP server and SMB.
 2. Alert machine, has DNS and `syslog-ng` listeners.
-3. A subdomain, having the alert machine as the (authoritative DNS server][https://www.dnsknowledge.com/whatis/authoritative-name-server/].
+3. A subdomain, having the alert machine as the (authoritative DNS server cracked)[https://www.dnsknowledge.com/whatis/authoritative-name-server/].

 The canary machine pushes logs to the alert machine, and in case of an event coming from a canary document, sends an alert to a predefined user.